argilla-io/argilla/argilla/docs/reference/argilla-server/oauth2_configuration.md

 # OAuth2 configuration

 Argilla supports OAuth2 authentication for users.
 This allows users to authenticate using other services like Google, GitHub, or Hugging Face.
 Next sections will guide you through the configuration of the OAuth2 authentication.

 ## The OAuth2 configuration file

 The OAuth2 configuration file is a YAML file that contains the configuration for the OAuth2 providers that you want to enable.
 The default file name is `.oauth.yml` and it should be placed in the root directory of the Argilla server.
-You can also specify a different file name using the `ARGILLA_OAUTH_CONFIG_FILE` environment variable.
+You can also specify a different file name using the `ARGILLA_AUTH_OAUTH_CFG` environment variable.

 The file should have the following structure: